-Here’s Why Twitter Thinks Melania Trump Used a Body Double
+Did Melania Trump Use a Body Double?
+Twitter Thinks So

 Me: pic.twitter.com/QMXROMyRe8

-Me: conspiracy theories are stupid— regina phalange (@rhcphaley) October 18, 2017
+Me: conspiracy theories are stupid

 Twitter: Donald Trump is going around with a fake Melania stunt double